shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 After filling out the form, click Create and Run at the bottom of the page.

 5. If everything works as expected, your Distribution Path should be up and running.
-You should be able to see clearly the source and target on this page (Figure B-5).
+You should be able to see clearly the source and target on this page (Figure F-5).

-Figure B-5:
+Figure F-5:

 ![](images/400/Lab400_image290.png)

-Lab C: Configure Uni-Directional Replication (Receiver Server)
+Lab G: Configure Uni-Directional Replication (Receiver Server)

 Objective:
 In this lab, you will configure the Receiver Server for the target database, which will receive the trail from the Distribution Path that you created on the source deployment.